 Step 3: Pay the Annual Registration Fee and Documentary Stamps

-Pay the annual registration fee is 500 pesos only at the New Business registrants Counter in the BIR office.
-The amount to be paid for the documentary stamps will depend on the business’s nature and the applicant.
+It’s a necessary step on how to get tin number for business.
+Therefore, you must pay the annual registration fee is 500 pesos only at the New Business registrants Counter in the BIR office.
+However, the amount to be paid for the documentary stamps will depend on the business’s nature and the applicant.

 Step 4: Get the Certificate of Registration from the RDO (Regional District Officer)